Anatta336/vue-quote-builder/Progress.md

     Quote (ref)
     Count

 ## Done
-I began cleaning up frontend for managing a quóte.
-I split the component into modular parts.
-I made the quóte easier for a user to work with by giving access to all its relevant data in one view.
-I added missing styling for validation errors and disabled buttons.

 ## To Do
-give styling to validation errors

 cron that runs at the end of the day to give an overview of the quotes created that day with totals sent via email

-No need for quote edit screen to list the product's count twice.

-Arrange buttons on quote edit screen a bit nicer too.

-Frontend, on quote there's "product" and "productInQuote" object which are similar but not the same.
-Improve that somehow?

-A "sync with server" button?
-Trigger a GET of the quote.

-Combine the quote editing screens into one, rather than jumping between pages.

-factory to generate some sample ProductInQuote instances

-Frontend force the price field to only take numbers (with decimal)

-Load products from some external source (CSV?)

 Note in readme that after changing .env file should run `php artisan config:cache`

+On products screens count how many are included in quotes.

+factory to generate some sample ProductInQuote instances Load products from some external source (CSV?)

 Run a GET for contents of current content every X seconds to make sure it stays up to date.
 (Config by env variable?)

-experiment with preloading before moving to the next view.
+Experiment with preloading before moving to the next view?
 Handled by vue-router, somewhere

 ## Notes
 To access database directly: